Fertility and planning a baby

 When should I start taking folic acid?

-If you take epilepsy medicine, it is recommended you take 5 milligrams of folic acid daily if there is any chance you could become pregnant.
-You will usually need to continue taking it for the first 3 months of your pregnancy.
+If you take epilepsy medicine, it is recommended that you take 5 milligrams of folic acid daily if there is any chance you could become pregnant.
+You will usually need to continue taking it for the first three months of your pregnancy.

 Will folic acid affect my epilepsy medicine?